cloudify-cosmo/docs.getcloudify.org/content/cli/orch_cli/plugins.md

                                     specified, the current tenant will be used
 *  `--include-logs / --no-logs`   - Include logs in returned events [default: True]
 *  `--json-output`                - Output events in a consumable JSON format
-*  `-f, --force`                  - Force running the update in case a previous update on this blueprint has failed to finished successfully.
+*  `-f, --force`                  - Use the `--force` option to allow an update to a deployment used as a component in another deployment.
+This flag applies to both direct deployment update and cascading update to components.

 #### Example